top of page

 Advance Preparation: None

-Delivery Format: On-site Training (Group-Live); Seminar (Group-Live)
+Delivery Format: On-site Training (Group-Live); Seminar (Seminar (Group Internet Based))

 NASBA Field(s) of Study: Auditing